 Newton, Massachusetts, November 12, 2020 – 4D Path, a company conceived by an experienced team of scientists, clinicians and management from leading research institutions including MIT, Harvard Medical School and the University of Cambridge, has unveiled a faster, more efficient approach to cancer diagnosis and biomarker profiling with better accuracy that accelerates and democratizes precision medicine for optimized patient care and clinical trials.
 The company, which has raised $6.4 million in funding to date, applies its cloud-based, quantitative approach to finding the data previously hidden in an H&E biopsy image without adding extra load to the current standard of care.
 As a result, the initial biopsy will no longer be the first step in a lengthy process towards biomarker profiling and stratification, but perhaps the only step necessary without the need for additional molecular tests (e.g. immunohistochemistry, FISH, RNA-Seq, NGS).

-Just from whole slide H&E biopsy/resection images, in seconds 4D Path can identify cancer type (in the pan cancer level), its prognostically significant subtypes, variants, grades, and molecular profile with overexpression status as well as benign lesions.
+Just from whole slide H&E biopsy/resection images, in seconds 4D Path can identify cancer, its pan-cancer prognostically significant molecular subtypes, grades, and molecular profile with overexpression status as well as benign lesions.
 Its accelerated and more accurate diagnostic tool is commercially available now for use in clinical trials to allow pharmaceutical and biopharmaceutical companies to efficiently focus more precisely on effective treatments and targeted therapies.

 “Delayed and sometimes inaccurate cancer diagnosis is due largely to subjectivity, experience, variability in sampling and mood bias.
 Ancillary tests, designed to extract molecular profiles of the tumor and direct the right and effective treatment are lengthy, expensive and sometimes not accessible to the broad population (like in remote location),” said Rodrigo Navarro, president and CEO, 4D Path.
 “By eliminating the need for acquiring additional data, 4D Path’s patented methods and integrated platform accelerate complete, actionable and proven clinical insights that are completely objective.
 For both companion diagnostics and translational medicine, 4D Path can reduce the cost, time and complexity of clinical trials and patient management.”